keu/docs/software/workspace-permissions.md

 A Workspace _Viewer_ is limited to read-only mode. _Viewers_:

 - Can list users in a Workspace
-- Can view all Service Accounts in the Workspace
+- Can view all service accounts in the Workspace
 - Cannot delete or modify the Workspace or its users

 > **Note:** If a role is not set, newly invited users are Workspace _Viewers_ by default.